newtang/newtang.github.io/_drafts/books-2022.md

 I thought it'd be handy to get some additional insight into our financial system for [my job](https://stripe.com), and this book dips into some of the inner workings.
 It touches upon several different areas, but unfortunately doesn't get too deep into the weeds.
 A relatively easy read.

 #### [![Walkable City]({{ site.url }}/assets/books-2022/walkableCity.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](https://www.amazon.com/dp/0865477728/)[Walkable City](https://www.amazon.com/dp/0865477728/) by Jeff Speck
 Probably the best book on urbanism and what to consider when planning a car-light city.
 The book goes through a variety of conditions that make a downtown great.
-And not necessarily, a giant city, but small towns with an urban center.
+This isn't necessarily for giant cities, but small towns with an urban center definitely qualify too.
 The book covers sidewalks, building layout, transit, bikeability, parking, zoning, the whole thing.
 Very enjoyable read.

 #### [![Kobold Guide to Board Game Design]({{ site.url }}/assets/books-2022/kobold.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](https://www.amazon.com/dp/1936781042/)[Kobold Guide to Board Game Design](https://www.amazon.com/dp/1936781042/) by Mike Selinker